ashutoshacharya24/Serializer_in_DRF-part2/README.md

 # Serializer_in_DRF-part2
- Class BAsed Views Serializer IN Django_RESTFRAMEWORK
+ Class Based Views Serializer IN Django_RESTFRAMEWORK